UK market investigations

 Background and legal basis

 The UK's market investigation powers originally formed part of monopoly reference provisions of the Fair Trading Act 1973.
 These powers were retained even after the introduction of the Competition Act 1998 on the grounds that they permitted market-wide investigations by the then Competition Commission.
-However, these powers were ultimately subsumed within the Enterprise Act 2002 with Section 131(1) (as amended by the Enterprise and Regulatory Reform Act 2013) providing the CMA the power (based on a discretion
+However, these powers were ultimately subsumed within the Enterprise Act 2002 (EA 2002) with s131(1) (as amended by the Enterprise and Regulatory Reform Act 2013) providing the CMA the power

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.